EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 ### Exchange services do not start after server reboot

 If you  notice that very few Exchange services are starting up on one node in the cluster after rebooting it, you are not alone.
 This might be experienced after rebooting one or both servers.
-Nearly all of the Exchange server services are dependent on the **Exchange AD Topology** service.
+Nearly all of the Exchange server services are dependent on the **Microsoft Exchange Active Directory Topology** service.
 If it doesn't start due to a lot of activity during server startup, other services won't start either.
 Check the event log and you might see events similar to the following:

     The MSExchangeADTopology service failed to start due to the following error: %%1053